United Way Of Greater New Haven Inc

 Overview

-Founded in 1920 as the Community Chest of Greater New Haven, this organization has served the Greater New Haven community for over a century.
-The organization underwent rebranding in 1951 to become the United Fund of Greater New Haven, and adopted its current name in 1971 following a merger with the Community Council.
-United Way of Greater New Haven brings people and organizations together to create solutions to the region's most pressing challenges in education, health, and financial stability, grounded in racial and social justice.
-With annual revenue of $12.6 million (FY 2024), the organization directly operates programs like Early Head Start and the Greater New Haven Coordinated Access Network (serving homeless populations) while also providing grants to community organizations.
-The organization innovated charitable giving in the 1950s by introducing payroll deduction, a practice that continues today and serves as a major revenue source.
+Founded in 1920 as the Community Chest of Greater New Haven, this organisation has served the Greater New Haven community for over a century.
+The organisation underwent rebranding in 1951 to become the United Fund of Greater New Haven, and adopted its current name in 1971 following a merger with the Community Council.
+United Way of Greater New Haven brings people and organisations together to create solutions to the region's most pressing challenges in education, health, and financial stability, grounded in racial and social justice.
+The organisation directly operates programmes like Early Head Start and the Greater New Haven Coordinated Access Network (serving homeless populations) while also providing grants to community organisations.
+The organisation innovated charitable giving in the 1950s by introducing payroll deduction, a practice that continues today and serves as a major revenue source.

 Funding Priorities